arnab100395/Kerninghan-Lin-/README.md

 # Kerninghan-Lin-
 This repository contains the program written in C and Matlab for Kerninghan Lin The C code consists of a 2 way implementation of a kerninghan lin algorithm.
 The input to the c code consisted of  the total number of nodes and the pins that are connected to each other.
+The MATLAB code is the algorithm for a 5- way-even and a 3-2-1 way implementation of the Kerninghan Lin Algorithm.
+A netlist was provided which consists of 20 gates and 100 nets.